Holidays

 Kolkata

 Kolkata is the face of West Bengal; it’s like the city offers a glimpse of what the entire state is about.
-From its elegant British Raj buildings to the sprawling gardens, from its historical colleges to its buzzing nightlife, and delicious food to sweets, Kolkata possesses all the necessary factors to be one of the finest places to visit not only in West Bengal but in India.
+From its elegant British Raj buildings to the sprawling gardens, from its historical colleges to its buzzing nightlife, and delicious food to sweets, Kolkata possesses all the necessary factors to be one of the best places to explore not only in West Bengal but in India.
 Home to a spawning generation of poets, writers, film producers and Nobel Prize winners, the city is also a cultural capital of the country.
 Expect to be wooed by the nominal prices of things, the hand-pulled-rickshaws, meandering streets with old-fashioned houses and an innumerable variety of sweets.

 Highlights: